patrickt999/Subtitlex2/README.md

 spacebar - play/pause

-Hosting:
+**Hosting**:

-You can visit my website and use this video player:
+I am hosting this at:

 https://patrickt999.github.io/WebSRT/

-You can also host this on any static site hosting service:
+You can host this on any static site hosting service:

 -GitHub Pages